ailabs-software/learn_my_vacation_mapper/README.md

 Results can be delivered by sharing your work via your own git repo that is hosted on a service such as GitHub, gitlab, etc.

 This will enable efficient collaboration to solve any questions & issues you run into along the way.

+Creating a git repo will be covered in section 3.

 #### What to do if you get stuck